sjbylo/katacoda/intermediate/simple-s2i-builder/finish.md

 Read more about the [Anatomy of a builder image](https://github.com/openshift/source-to-image/#anatomy-of-a-builder-image).

+More examples of creating S2I Builder Images can be found [here](https://github.com/redhat-cop/containers-quickstarts).

 More can be read about S2I at the [project's home page](https://github.com/openshift/source-to-image/blob/master/README.md)